sodafoundation/documentation/content/soda-gettingstarted/multicloud-local-installation-using-ansible.md

 title: Multi-cloud Local Cluster Installation using Ansible
 menuTitle: ""
 disableToc: true
-tags: ["user guide", "multi-cloud", "ansible"]
+tags: ["installation guide", "multi-cloud", "ansible"]
 description: "This document describes how to install SODA Multi-cloud project in a local cluster using Ansible.
 These steps will help you to install / uninstall Multi-Cloud project.
 After installation using these steps, you can test either through SODA Dashboard UI or CLI"
 weight: 50
 ---